frossm/mkpass/README.md

-## pwgen
+## mkpass

-pwgen is a simple command line utility to generate secure random passwords.
+mkpass is a simple command line utility to generate secure random passwords.
 You can easily redirect these to a clipboard or copy and paste when needed.
 I use a password manager and generate random passwords everytime I need one.
 And while most password managers include a generator, there are times I need one outside of that.
 The code is written in java so should run on any OS that supports it.
 Lastly, the idea and core code came from a Wikipedia article.
 I just took this and expanded upon it.
 [https://en.wikipedia.org/wiki/Random_password_generator](https://en.wikipedia.org/wiki/Random_password_generator)

 ## Defaults
-By default, pwgen will create a 30 character password and will use special characters.
+By default, mkpass will create a 30 character password and will use special characters.

 ## Command line Options
 |Option|Description  |